safe-global/safe-docs/source/contracts/architecture.md

 #### ModuleManager.sol
 The module manager is an executor implementation which allows the management (add, remove) of modules.
 These modules can execute transactions via the module manager.

+A linked list is used to store the enabled modules in the smart contract.
+To modify the list with minimal gas usage it is required to specify the module that should be modified and the module that points to this module.
+This is important when disabling a module.
+If multiple transactions disabling modules are submitted at once it is important to note that the module that points to the module that should be disabled might have changed.
+The linked list requires a sentinel (start and end pointer).
+This sentinel is the `0x1` address.
+Therefore this address cannot be used as a module.

 #### OwnerManager.sol
 The owner manager allows the management (add, remove, replace) of owners.
 It also specifies a threshold that can be used for all actions that require the confirmation of a specific amount of owners.

+For managing the owners also a linked list (see ModuleManager.sol).
+Modifiying transactions that require to specify the owner pointing to the owner that should be modified include remove owner and swap owner.
+Also here the sentinel is the `0x1` and therefore it is not possible that this address becomes an owner.

 ### Gnosis Safe
 #### GnosisSafe.sol